chatxbt/chatxbt-heavypool/README.md

 # chatxbt-heavypool
-this repo serves as submodule to enable users add new protocols
+this repo serves as submodule to enable users add new protocols - [Learn more](link-to-contribution-guidelines)

 Sure!
 Below is a basic README.md version of the documentation we've outlined so far: